stitchdata/docs/_replication/loading/querying-historical-tables.md

       - The system `{{ system-column.prefix }}` columns added by Stitch, and
       - Other order attribute columns

+      If you wanted to get all records valid on December 1st 2022, you could use the following query:

+          {% capture code %}
+              SELECT * FROM orders
+              WHERE
+                _sdc_start_date <= "2022-12-01"
+                AND _sdc_end_date > "2022-12-01"
+          {% endcapture %}

+          {% assign description = "Querying all records for a specific date" %}

+          {% include layout/code-snippet.html code=code code-description=description %}

   - title: "Retrieving the version of a specific record for a date range"
     anchor: "date-range"
     summary: "A querying strategy that retrieves the version of a specific record for a date range"